nugrohoarfianto/workshop-nodejs-day-one/README.md

 Test using libraries.

+## How to use
+1. npm install
+2. run the scripts below

 ## Scripts
 1. Start express server with nodemon : npm run dev
 2. run sqlite example : node app